GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Episode_One_Public_House.md

 # High Mind / Hive Mind

-Is Joyce making a point that booze is kind of self-administered temporary virus?
+Is Joyce making a point (among many other points) that booze is kind of self-administered temporary virus?
 The inhibition people can sometimes have when high / drunk?
 Like Carol, Joyce was a heavy boozer, and drinking is part of the story of Waking / Woke.
+How meth changes minds, how money changes minds, how fiction books change minds..